193 posts categorized "Gratitude"

 Devastated!
 I am devastated that Kobe, his 13-year-old daughter Gianna, and seven others were killed in a helicopter crash in Calabasas, California, today morning.
 My heart is with the loved ones of everyone who perished in that tragic incident.
 He was truly an inspiration to many.

-Remember shaking hands with this legend back in 2004-2005 at the Vons store Newport Coast between my tutoring sessions.
-He was easy to talk to and was very approachable.
 What is special about Kobe?
 He constantly worked on getting better..
 Constantly worked on himself..Really fearless , Laker.
 Can't believe this news..I definitely wish this is not true.

 IMG-20200126-WA0017